RoboConOxfordshire/sheep/docs/running-code-from-a-usb.md

 4. The image will be used from the next time the robot is booted

 :::tip
-We may ask that your image includes either a Team Name or your institution (e.g. Systemetric or Hills Road Sixth Form College) to assist the Marshalls, but if you have a iconic robot design then we may waive this rule
+We may ask that your image includes either a Team Name or your institution (e.g. Systemetric or Abingdon School) to assist the Marshalls, but if you have a iconic robot design then we may waive this rule
 :::